Let’s talk about that most elusive of goals: tone…

 What made the marketing magic?
 The Canadian company that created the product gave away 200 Instant Pots to popular food bloggers and cookbook authors who specialize in a variety of cuisines.
 The product’s claim to fame is its versatile ability to solve a fundamental problem of modern life–how to get yummy, healthy meals on the table ASAP.
 The company claims that one Instant Pot can replace your slow cooker, pressure cooker, rice cooker, sauté/browning pan, steamer, yogurt maker, and stockpot–and cook food significantly faster than a regular slow cooker.

 The rest is viral marketing history.
 Instant Pot now has a cult following among bloggers, authors, and their followers, (plus me!) complete with hundreds of recipes and tips traded fast and furiously among devoted online communities.
 Cooks see that their trusted sources recommend the product.
 Blogs give advice on how to make it work in real life.
-Voilà–not only does the purchase practically make itself, but product information is easy to pass along through cyberspace uninitiated friends.
+Voilà–not only does the purchase practically make itself, but product information is easy to pass along through cyberspace to uninitiated friends.

 What does cultivating brand ambassadors and word of mouth on social media do for company sales?
-Instant Pot is the currently the #1 Best Seller in Amazon’s Kitchen and Dining Department.
+Instant Pot is currently the #1 Best Seller in Amazon’s Kitchen and Dining Department.
 People bought 215,000 Instant Pots on Amazon Prime Day alone.
 How did I come to purchase the product?
 Well… I just kept seeing it appear on friends’ Facebook feeds and the peer pressure got to be too much!

 A second example of the power of small business viral marketing is HelloFlo.
 The company is an ecommerce source of menstrual products and other content and services for women at a variety of life stages.
 HelloFlo’s hilarious, viral videos (First Moon Party and Camp Gyno) prove that as long as you have the internet, you don’t need no stinkin’ TV ad–big budget or not.
 You can talk freely to your target audience and keep it real with content that would never fly on TV.